Guest post submitted by the Harvest Hosts team.

 Below we outline how these two companies combine to open up a world of camping opportunities, whether you’re traveling in a Class A motorhome with your kids, towing a fifth wheel with that special someone, or taking off on a solo adventure in a campervan.

 What is Harvest Hosts?

-Harvest Hosts is an RV membership program that allows its members to spend the night in their RVs at nearly 3,000 locations across North America.
+Harvest Hosts is an RV membership program that allows its members to spend the night in their RVs at over 4,000 locations across North America.

 Campers don’t pay any fees to stay at the wineries, breweries, distilleries, farms, museums, restaurants, and other attractions.
 However, members are asked to support the businesses by making a small purchase — whether that’s a bottle of wine, locally made cheese, fresh orchard fruit, or a souvenir from a museum gift shop.

 A Harvest Hosts membership allows you to overnight at as many Host locations as you’d like — yep, it’s unlimited!
 However, most stays are for just one night.
 Sometimes campers can stay longer at the Host’s invitation, and some locations have electric hook-ups, though at the vast majority you’ll be boondocking.

 A Harvest Host overnight is meant to provide a unique experience to RVers along a longer travel route.
 Though many members (especially those new to RVing) also string together a couple of Host overnights close to home to make a weekend getaway filled with cool experiences — from petting llamas to touring an aviation museum to meeting a winemaker.
 And with the online reservation system, planning your trip is easier than ever!

 RVshare and Harvest Hosts offer a wealth of RV and travel information